If you’ve ever offered to sell something for a friend for a cut of the profits, congratulations you’ve been a part of a consignment sale.

 Who Owns Consigned Goods?

 Consignment goods are stored in the warehouse of the retailer, but ownership of these goods is retained by the consignor.
 The responsibility for maintaining and selling them falls on the consignee.
-The consignor also counts these goods in their ending inventory.
+The consignor also counts these goods in their physical counts of inventory.

 Quiz: Goods Held On Consignment Are